The Total Release Experience®

 Understanding the fundamentals

 Whether they repel water or let go of tension, animals spontaneously shake off!
 Wild animals release adrenalin and cortisol after the chase naturally and instinctively.
 Then they can carry on and do what animals do.

 See the red muscle in the image?
 Imagine the animal on two legs.
 We are really no different!
 The Psoas is under the diaphragm to the top of the legs.
 Just like ours.

 Have you felt them shiver and shake?

 We have had dogs for years.
 I used to think they were nervous when shaking, like so many others that tell me that is what they thought.
 Now they and I know differently.
-Fireworks, visit the vets, traveling, anything else that distresses the dog, it is the releasing keeps them calm.
-Dogs tremor for a variety of reasons and it is natural.
+Fireworks, visiting the vets, travelling, anything else that distresses the dog, releasing keeps them calm.
+Dogs tremor for a variety of reasons, and it is natural.

 The natural, somatic response to over-excitement or fear is to tremor.
 Studies on animal behaviour show how tremoring protects them from psychological & physical damage after a frightening experience.
 Well, here's the thing - we are all animals.
 We all have this built-in mechanism to tremor.
 To release in this way is necessary to return homeostasis (balance) to the body and mind after a shock or stress.
 Animals and humans cannot prevent trauma, nor can trauma be prevented.
 But whatever one goes through in life, the body has the mechanism to release it.